 According to the almighty Google, the search engine’s algorithm determines which pages have the best information for a query on a subject, mostly by other prominent websites linking to the page.

-Basically, link juice is a quality, not a quantity game.
+Link juice is a quality, not a quantity game.

-The more high quality pages that link back to your page, the juicier it will be — which translates into a higher ranking on Google.
+The more high-quality pages that link back to your page, the juicier it will be — which translates into a higher ranking on Google.

 A page is considered high quality if it meets the following criteria: indexable by search engines, swimming in link juice itself, independent or unpaid, has linked to you and only five others (not five hundred), and, lastly, the link has relevant, keyword-optimized anchor text.